Other Disney World Discounts and Deals

 Believe me, you don’t want to direct-dial any long-distance calls from a hotel.
 You will pay through the nose!
 Virtually all hotels add huge surcharges to long-distance calls.
 It’s a big profit center for them.
 The law requires that phone charges be prominently posted — there should be a rate card next to the phone in your hotel room.
 Be sure to study it carefully, because hotel policies and charges vary widely.

-The most obvious way to avoid the long-distance surcharges at most hotels is to use a cell phone if you have free roaming and long distance.
+The most obvious way to avoid the long-distance surcharges at most hotels is to use a mobile phone.
+If you’re visiting from outside the US, make sure you know what roaming will cost you; some non-US phone carriers charge an arm and a leg to make calls in the US.

 Internet Access